About Latter-day Finance

 I started blogging in 2013 at The Wealth Gospel while struggling to find a meaningful job after graduating from college — it took a couple years.
 After a year and a half of blogging and freelance writing, I landed a job at NerdWallet.
 While there, I worked with an amazing team writing about credit cards and giving personal finance advice to consumers.
 Now I’m a staff writer at Student Loan Hero and freelance write on the side.

-I currently live in Springville, Utah, love homemade nachos and shed silent tears during most BYU football games.
+I currently live in Eagle Mountain, Utah, love homemade nachos and shed silent tears during most BYU football games.